 327, 328.
-BOOK SELECTION.-Criteria for the selection of books for the school library; a study of the various types of literature; a discussion of publishers and book buying; practice in the use of book-selection tools and in the preparation of book lists; oral and written reports.
+Book Selection.-Criteria for the selection of books for the school library; a study of the various types of literature; a discussion of publishers and book buying; practice in the use of book-selection tools and in the preparation of book lists; oral and written reports.

 Three times a week.
 Credit, three semester hours each semester.
-Offered in alternate years, not in 1942-1943.
+Offered in 1943-1944 and in alternate years.